 I can also think of my dad with a good thought, rethinking a nice memory of us doing something together.
 That usually works.

-This staircase has 32 steps altogether.
+The shortest route for me sees me walk down a staircase that has 32 steps altogether.
 I counted it.

 17 steps in the first flight, 15 in the second.
 On their own, an odd number would have my anxiety rise.
 But because together they make 32, I am more content.